FuDesign2008/ToggleNumber.vim/README.md

 ToogleNumber.vim
 ================

-Toogle the number and relativenumber options in vim
+Toogle the number and relativenumber options in vim.
+The shortcut is `<leader>n`.